Norms

 If you are in this situation here are some suggestions:

-• Use your own benchmark made up of fewer, but highly relevant, cases including for example your previous ideas/products/ads and those of your competitors
+• Use your own benchmark made up of fewer, but highly relevant cases including your previous ideas/products/ads and those of your competitors.

 If you have no cases, include a benchmark cell (asset) so you can compare the results.
-Ideally this could be an ad/idea/product that you know has been successful in market.
-Or maybe a competitor you want to beat.
-Or a previous ad from within a campaign.
+This could be an ad/idea/product that you know has been successful in-market, a competitor you want to beat, or a previous ad from within a campaign.

 • Create a norm using a broader geographic region, or adjacent category using our advanced norm functionality.